ircmaxell/php-preprocessor/README.md

 The reason this is important is because of error handling.
 The `Yaml` parser throws an exception on invalid YAML.
 Using `Transform::PREPROCESS` means that the exception will happen when building (if you're using the build tool).
 Using `Transform::POSTPROCESS` will always have the exception occur in the `require` call.

+## Credits:

+ * Loading mechanism was heavily inspired and partially derived by [Patchwork](https://github.com/antecedent/patchwork/)
+ * Also heavily dependent and derived from [Php-Parser](https://github.com/nikic/php-parser)...

+## Status of the project

+Right now, it's just a proof-of-concept.
+Because of that, use [preprocess.io](https://preprocess.io) if you want similar functionality...